New build developers

 How does the funding offer work with phased developments?

 We will follow the shared ground array deployment & phasing plan agreed with yourself and the contractor installing the ground array (Kensa Contracting).
-Typically we fund the ground array as it goes in for each phase, with the standing charge payments beginning for each phase 6 months after each phase’s heat pumps are commissioned.
-For example, if phase 1’s array starts in June 2022 & costs £1m and heat pumps are commissioned in June 2023, Kensa Utilities will fund the array from the start and start charging standing charges from December 2023.
-This is mirrored for all further phases.
+Typically we fund the ground array as it goes in for each phase, with the standing charge payments beginning for each phase from either the commissioning date, or 12 months from the construction start date, whichever is earlier.

 As a council, could I seek to own & operate the array?

-Yes, with your ability to loan at PWLB rates (or other low-cost loans), we can support you in setting up ownership of the ground array, as a means to drive revenue through standing charges into your housing & revenue accounts.
-Kensa Contracting could act as your O&M and servicing partner.
+Yes, with your ability to loan at PWLB rates (or other low-cost loans), we can support you in co-investing in the ground array, with us handling O&M and servicing, or setting up full ownership of the ground array.
+Both will act as a means to drive revenue through standing charges into your housing & revenue accounts.